Harshbedi40/IntroToBurp-Cookie-Monster-s-Secret-Recipe-CTF-Write-Up/README.md

 ### **Step 9: Submit the Flag**
 - Copy the flag from CyberChef and head back to **picoCTF**.
 - Paste the flag into the appropriate submission field and click **Submit**.

+Here’s a more polished and engaging version of your write-up, ideal for sharing on GitHub:

+---

+## **Bookmarklet Web Vulnerability-CTF-WriteUp**

+### **Step 1: Open the Website**
+- Click [**here**](#) to access the vulnerable website.
+Once you open it, you will be able to see the JavaScript code displayed on the page.

+### **Step 2: Copy the JavaScript Code**
+- Highlight the displayed JavaScript code and copy it to your clipboard.
+This will be used to create the bookmarklet.

+### **Step 3: Create a Bookmark**
+- Create a new bookmark in your browser.
+To do this, click on the “Done” button.
+At this point, clicking on the bookmark will not trigger any action, but this is part of the process.

+### **Step 4: Edit the Bookmark**
+- Right-click on the bookmark you just saved and select the **Edit** option from the context menu.

+### **Step 5: Modify the Bookmark's URL**
+- In the edit menu, leave the bookmark's name unchanged.
+However, clear the existing URL and replace it with the JavaScript code you copied earlier.
+After pasting the code, click “Done” to save the changes.

+### **Step 6: Trigger the Bookmarklet**
+- Now, when you click on the bookmark, a pop-up will appear at the top of the page.
+This pop-up contains the flag you need.

+### **Step 7: Submit the Flag**
+- Copy the flag from the pop-up and head over to the [picoCTF submission page](#).
+Paste the flag in the submission form by clicking on the "Submit Flag" button.